poppinss/youch-core/README.md

 # youch-core

-> Error parser to parse an error instance into a collection of frames
+> Error parser used by Youch to parse a JavaScript error into a collection of frames

 <br />